-- 2.1 What is a "third party" and an "other person"? - 2.2 Statutory requirements of a third party and other person - 2.3 Payment of invoices to suppliers - 2.4 Furnishing an election expenses statement - 2.5 Requirements for publishers - 2.6 Offences and penalties applicable to third parties: donations - 2.7 Offences and penalties applicable to third parties and other persons: election expenses.
+- 2.1 What is a "Third Party" and an "Other Person"? - 2.2 Statutory requirements of a Third Party and Other Person with regard to incurring election expenses - 2.3 Payment of invoices to suppliers - 2.4 Furnishing an Election Expenses Statement - 2.5 Requirements for publishers - 2.6 Offences and penalties applicable to third parties and other persons with regard to incurring election expenses.